-The PRC Patent Law protects invention, utility model or design that possesses novelty, creativity and practicality.
-Under the PRC Patent Law:

-- an invention means a new technical plan proposed for a product, a process or an improvement thereof; - a utility model means a practical new technical plan proposed for the shape or structure of a product or a combination thereof; and - a design means a new design of the whole or part of shape or pattern of a product or a combination thereof, as well as a combination of colour, shape and/or pattern, which creates an aesthetic feeling and is suitable for industrial application.

-There are certain exceptions not protectable by PRC Patent Law due to a lack of technical features or public interest, including diagnosis and treatment methods for diseases, rules and methods of intellectual activities, etc. Al technology can be protected as patent to the extent such technology meets the requirements, for which purpose it should not only be in the form of algorithms, but also have certain technical features.
-The terms of protection, commencing from the application date, are:
+14. Intellectual Property 14.1 Scope of Protection Scope of Protection of Intellectual Property Rights Technologies involved in digital health technologies or products may be protected by patent right, copyright, or as trade secrets.
+Patents The PRC Patent Law protects inventions, utility models or designs that possess novelty, creativity and practicality.
+Under the PRC Patent Law: - an invention means a new technical plan proposed for a product, a process or an improvement thereof; - a utility model means a practical new technical plan proposed for the shape or structure of a product or a combination thereof; and - a design means a new design of the whole or part of a shape or pattern of a product or a combination thereof, as well as a combination of colour, shape and/or pattern, which creates an aesthetic feeling and is suitable for industrial application.
+There are certain exceptions not protectable by the PRC Patent Law due to a lack of technical features or public interest, including diagnosis and treatment methods for diseases, rules and methods of intellectual activities, etc. Al technology can be protected as a patent to the extent such technology meets the requirements, for which purpose it should not only be in the form of algorithms, but also have certain technical features.
+The terms of protection, commencing from the application date, are: - · 20 years for inventions; - · 10 years for utility models; and - 15 years for designs.

-- for inventions, 20 years;

-- · for utility models, ten years; and

-- for designs, 15 years.